Which of the following organisms perform cellular respiration? | Channels for Pearson+

 1

-Understand the concept of cellular respiration: Cellular respiration is a process by which cells convert glucose and oxygen into energy (ATP), carbon dioxide, and water.
-It is essential for the survival of most organisms as it provides the energy needed for various cellular activities.
+Understand the concept of cellular respiration: Cellular respiration is a metabolic process that converts biochemical energy from nutrients into adenosine triphosphate (ATP), and then releases waste products.
+It is essential for the survival of most organisms.

-Identify the types of organisms that perform cellular respiration: Cellular respiration is a fundamental process that occurs in the cells of many organisms, including plants, fungi, and animals.
+Identify the types of organisms that perform cellular respiration: Cellular respiration is performed by eukaryotic organisms, which include plants, animals, and fungi.
+These organisms have mitochondria, where cellular respiration primarily occurs.

-Consider plants: Although plants are known for photosynthesis, they also perform cellular respiration.
-During the night or when there is no sunlight, plants rely on cellular respiration to convert stored glucose into energy.
+Consider the role of plants: Plants perform cellular respiration to convert glucose produced during photosynthesis into ATP, which is used for energy in various cellular processes.

-Consider fungi: Fungi, like yeast and mushrooms, are eukaryotic organisms that perform cellular respiration to obtain energy from organic compounds.
+Consider the role of animals: Animals rely on cellular respiration to convert nutrients from food into ATP, providing energy for movement, growth, and other vital functions.

-Consider animals: Animals, including humans, rely on cellular respiration to convert food into usable energy.
-This process occurs in the mitochondria of animal cells.
+Consider the role of fungi: Fungi, like plants and animals, perform cellular respiration to break down organic matter and produce ATP for their energy needs.
+Viruses, however, do not perform cellular respiration as they lack cellular structures and rely on host cells for replication.

 Watch next